winesapOS/winesapOS/README.md

 Upgrades are supported and recommended between all minor releases of winesapOS.
 For example, it is supported to go from 3.0.0 to 3.2.1.

 Where it makes sense, features are backported from newer versions of winesapOS.
-Bug and security fixes are also included to fix problems either with winesapOS itself or with upstream changes in SteamOS.
-Even if a user never upgrades winesapOS, users will continue to get regular system upgrades from SteamOS.
+Bug and security fixes are also included to fix problems either with winesapOS itself or with upstream changes in Arch Linux.
+Even if a user never upgrades winesapOS, users will continue to get regular system upgrades from Arch Linux.

 Before upgrading, please read the full [UPGRADE.md](https://github.com/LukeShortCloud/winesapOS/blob/stable/UPGRADES.md) notes.
 This showcases what updates will happen automatically and what updates may need to be manually applied.